Review: DCS AV-8B N/A Harrier II by Razbam Simulations

-Additionally, as of the latest stable update, a campaign prologue has been added to the Harrier module.
+Additionally, a campaign prologue has been added to the Harrier module.
 Made by Baltic Dragon, it is a very fun introduction to the Harrier as a whole as it showcases several operational scenarios.
 It has a basic story-line that follows a Harrier Squadron that has been deployed to the Black Sea to do joint exercises with the allied countries in the region.
 The chemistry between the characters and dialogue of the campaign are very typical of Baltic's mission structure and style, but that's a good thing.

 IS THIS AIRCRAFT FOR YOU?

 If what you want in a module is: